-BIRD OF THE WEEK: 3/21/2014 SCIENTIFIC NAME: Spizella wortheni
+BIRD OF THE WEEK: March 19, 2021 SCIENTIFIC NAME: Spizella wortheni

 IUCN STATUS: Endangered

-Pronatura Noreste has protected or improved management of more than 150,000 acres of grassland habitat that protect key breeding sites for the Worthen's Sparrow and wintering habitat for many Watch List species, including the Long-billed Curlew, Mountain Plover, Baird's Sparrow, Chestnut-collared Longspur, and Sprague's Pipit.
+Pronatura Noreste has protected or improved management on more than 140,000 acres of grassland habitat that protect key breeding sites for the Worthen's Sparrow and wintering habitat for many WatchList species, including the Long-billed Curlew, Mountain Plover, and Chestnut-collared Longspur.